OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 Enqueue a message to perform a series of actions.
 Here it is possible to play an event, jump into another map, set the story flags, set the menu flags, set specific party members, obtain items or invoke the party menu.
 Refer to [Area settings script](#area-settings-script) to know more.
 This is commonly used, as the usage count tops 2408 times.
 It is only found in `evt` scripts.

-#### Unknown0e
+#### NaviMap

+Formerly known as Unknown0e.
 Set the memory area `0034ece0` with the first 4-byte parameter, which affects the minimap loaded in.
 The value used determines which index of filetype `Tim2` to use to display the minimap.
 The game uses this whenever new exits open up or if an exit becomes inaccessible, like the path in eh04.
 A value of 99 can disable the minimap entirely.

 Used 323 times and only in `map`.